-If no member of your family lives with you at the time, whoever inherits the home has the right to sell it.
+If no member of your family lives with you at the time, whoever inherits the park home by virtue of your will, or under the intestacy rules (if you have not made a will,) has the right to sell it.
 They have no automatic legal right to live in the home but can do so with the site owner's permission.
+Otherwise, the home would need to be sold.
 Seek specialist advice if you want to know more about who can inherit your park home, or if the site owner is disputing your rights.